Puranas: Skanda Purana

-The Skanda Purana has received renewed scholarly interest ever since the late 20th century discovery of a Nepalese Skanda Purana manuscript dated to be from the early 9th century CE.
+The Skanda Purana has received renewed scholarly interest since the late 20th century discovery of a Nepalese Skanda Purana manuscript dated from the early 9th century CE.
 This discovery established that the Skanda Purana existed by the 9th century CE.
-However, a comparison shows that the 9th century CE document is entirely different from versions of Skanda Purana that have been circulating in South Asia since the colonial era.
+However, a comparison shows that the 9th century CE document is entirely different from the versions of the Skanda Purana that have been circulating in South Asia since the colonial era.

 Content

 The Puranas include cosmos creation myths such as the Samudra Manthan (churning of the ocean).
 It is represented at Bangkok airport, Thailand.

 Several Puranas, such as the Matsya Purana, list "five characteristics" or "five signs" of a Purana.
 These are called the Pancha Lakshana, and are topics covered by a Purana: